cryostatio/cryostat-legacy/HTTP_API.md

     The body is an error message.

     `502` - JMX connection failed.
-This is generally because the target application has SSL enabled over JMX, but ContainerJFR does not trust the certificate.
+This is generally because the target application has SSL enabled over JMX, but Cryostat does not trust the certificate.

-    `512` - Container JFR received an invalid response from the Grafana datasource after sending the upload request.
+    `512` - Cryostat received an invalid response from the Grafana datasource after sending the upload request.
     The body is an error message.